Code-Institute-Submissions/ZahraSadiq-Milestone4-PosterBay_SeptResub/README.md

 * As a Site Admin, I want to be able to Add an item to my store so that I can keep providing customers with new options
    * The Site admin can add items to their store via the product management admin page via the top navbar
 * As a Site Admin, I want to be able to Edit an item so that I can Easily change product prices, description, image, and other product-related info
-   * The Site admin can edit items to their store via the product management admin page via the top navbar
+   * The Site admin can edit items to their store via the product management admin page via the edit button on the shop page or product details page
 * As a Site Admin, I want to be able to Delete an item so that I can Easily remove an item from my store when its out of stock
-   * The Site admin can delete items to their store via the product management admin page via the top navbar
+   * The Site admin can delete items to their store via the product management admin page via the delete link on the shop page or product details page
 * As a Site Admin, I want to be able to view and manage all orders so that I can ensure customers are able to checkout smoothly
    * The Site admin can access order history via Django admin, where all order history is stored in detail